Java Web Start : Java Glossary

 Fear Factor

 below average.
 Ironically, MS propaganda has users fearing Applets far more than JavaScript when, in actuality, Java is hundreds of times safer. poor This is how the user normally installs programs.
-The user can’t tell the install apart from another other install written in C/C++.
+The user can’t tell the install apart from another other install written in C/ C++.

 File Placement Difficult to find a spot to save your data.
 Requires signed Applets.
 You must ask the user then use the Preferences api or the server to persist that choice.
-JAWS automatically allocates you storage, but gives it an ugly meaningless directory name.
+JWS automatically allocates you storage, but gives it an ugly meaningless directory name.
 You can ask the user where to put files as part of your application installer and use the Preferences api to persist it.
 You could get at the user.dir property to assign space.
 User decides directory name as part of the installs, based on a default.
 The installer leaves notes where to find things for the application.

 Java Web Start Icon